-Boston birth injury lawyers at The Law Offices of Jeffrey S. Glassman understand that when obstetricians, anesthesiologists, pharmacists and nurses have a responsibility to carefully prescribe and administer these drugs, as well as to closely monitor both mother and fetus afterward.
+Boston birth injury lawyers at Jeffrey Glassman Injury Lawyers understand that when obstetricians, anesthesiologists, pharmacists and nurses have a responsibility to carefully prescribe and administer these drugs, as well as to closely monitor both mother and fetus afterward.

 Although any drug has the potential for complication if used improperly or in the incorrect doses, some medications associated with a substantial number of birth injury cases include: